 - 1 student was identified as being eligible to receive funding and he was awarded the emergency grant in the first round and two students were eligible and received grants during the CRRSAA period.

 - The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act.

-· Title IV eligible students were identified at the time of the crisis and those who had not previously applied for financial aid were asked to fill out the FAFSA.
+- Title IV eligible students were identified at the time of the crisis and those who had not previously applied for financial aid were asked to fill out the FAFSA.
 If they were unable to fill out the FAFSA, we had students fill out a verification form attesting that they are Title IV eligible.
 Once verified, students were issued emergency grants.
 For the CRRSAA funds, we identified those who were eligible/received Pell funding and used that metric.

 - Each student who was Title IV eligible split the funds equally.

 - Any instructions, directions, or guidance provided by the institution to students concerning the Emergency Financial Aid Grants.

 - For HEERF I, eligible students were contacted by phone and once address is/was confirmed, checks will be mailed to individual students.